X-sky/X-press/src/coding/rust/the-rust-programming-language.md

 1. Avoiding bugs in production will improve the reliability of your software.
 2. Fewer run-time checks will improve the performance.

-Conclusively, safety IS the absence of undefined behavior.
+Conclusively, safety is _the absence of undefined behavior_.

 ### Ownership as a Discipline for Memory Safety